 Not only would the game remain popular in the lands that the Vikings had conquered in Eastern Europe (especially in what would become Russia and Ukraine), but it also became the game of choice for many Viking warriors and elites.

-Archaeologists have uncovered a wealth of chess pieces buried in Viking-era graves, including some on the Orkney Islands and, most recently, in Oslo, Norway.
+Archeologists have uncovered a wealth of chess pieces buried in Viking-era graves, including some on the Orkney Islands and most recently in Oslo, Norway.

-Yet the most famous version of Viking chess was uncovered on the Isle of Lewis, in Scotland, in the mid-19th century C.E.
-The so-called "Lewis Chessmen" are a collection of 93 pieces elaborately carved from whale ivory, dating from the 9th century CE.
+Yet the most famous version of Viking chess was uncovered on the Isle of Lewis, in Scotland, in the mid-19th century CE.

-Whilst there may be a "bishop" piece (very much a Christian position of influence and authority), there are also pieces that bear a striking resemblance to "berserkers" (unruly and wild warriors that worshipped the Norse god Odin).
+Whilst there are some Christian elements in the Lewis Chessmen – there is a "Bishop" piece (very much a Christian position of influence and authority) – there are also pieces that bear a striking resemblance to "berserkers."

-So perhaps next time Magnus Carlsen wins a professional chess match, he should at least acknowledge his Viking ancestors who helped introduce the game that has seen a recent boom in Norway of late.
+So, perhaps next time Magnus Carlsen wins a professional chess match, he should at least acknowledge his Viking ancestors who helped introduce the game that has seen a recent boom in Norway.

 Feel free to reach out to discuss potential stories that may be in the public interest.
 You can reach us via email at [email protected] with the understanding that the information you provide might be used in our reporting and stories.